conan-io/docs/reference/commands.rst

 	$ conan upload OpenCV/1.4.0@lasote/stable

-Uploads a package recipe and all the generated packages to a specified remote:
+Uploads a package recipe and all the generated binary packages to a specified remote:

 .. code-block:: bash

 	$ conan upload OpenCV/1.4.0@lasote/stable --all -r my_remote

-Uploads all recipes and packages from our local cache to my_remote without confirmation:
+Uploads all recipes and binary packages from our local cache to ``my_remote`` without confirmation:

 .. code-block:: bash

    $ conan upload "*" --all -r my_remote -c

-Upload all local packages and recipes begining with "Op" retrying 3 times and waiting 10 seconds between upload attempts:
+Upload all local packages and recipes beginning with "Op" retrying 3 times and waiting 10 seconds between upload attempts:

 .. code-block:: bash

    $ conan upload "Op*" --all -r my_remote -c --retry 3 --retry_wait 10

 conan remove
 ------------